William H. Thiesen, Historian, Coast Guard Atlantic Area

 Finch served through the end of World War II.
 After the war, she met U.S. Army veteran Robert Finch.
 They married and moved to Ithaca, New York, where she lived the remainder of her life.
 Of the thousands of SPARs serving in World War II, Finch was the only one honored with the Asiatic-Pacific Campaign Ribbon.
 In November 1947, for aiding Allied POWs and Filipino resistance fighters, she was also awarded the Medal of Freedom, the highest honor recognizing U.S. civilians.
 Her citation reads:

-Florence Finch Smith was the first Asian-American woman to don a Coast Guard uniform.
-In 1995, the Coast Guard honored Finch’s service by naming the administration building for her at Coast Guard Base Honolulu.
-She passed away in 2016 at the age of 101.
+Florence Finch was one of the first Asian-American woman to don a Coast Guard uniform.
+In 1995, the Coast Guard honored her service by naming the administration building for her at Coast Guard Base Honolulu.
+She passed away in 2016 at the age of 101 years old.
 Of her wartime activities, she stated “I feel very humble because my activities in the war effort were trivial compared with those of people who gave their lives for their country.”
-She was a distinguished member of the Service’s long blue line and she will be honored as the namesake of a Fast Response Cutter.
+Florence Finch was a distinguished member of the Service’s long blue line and she will be honored as the namesake of a Fast Response Cutter.